devExcale/acsai-obsidian/AI and ML/Unit 2/Unsupervised Learning/Principal Component Analysis.md

 > [!abstract] 95% variance
 >
 > A good rule of thumb is to keep $\min (k)$ components with the most variance (i.e. higher eigenvalues) such that compressing the data on those $k$ components will retain at least $95\%$ of the original variance.

-## Applications of PCA

--   Data Visualization
--   Dimensionality Reduction
--   Reconstructing data and Compression
--   Further pre-processing by machine learning algorithms
--   Decorrelate the features